-The Legislature recognized the need to help slow climate change and protect natural resources and infrastructure for future generations.
-In 2008, the Legislature adopted reduction targets for greenhouse gases (commonly known as carbon pollution).
-Today, we are working to meet those targets through polices that reduce carbon pollution.
+The Legislature recognized the need to help slow climate change to protect natural resources, public health, and infrastructure for future generations.
+In 2008, the Legislature adopted reduction targets for greenhouse gases (commonly known as GHG or carbon pollution).
+Washington's current targets are to:

 - Reduce overall greenhouse gas emissions to 1990 levels by 2020.